It aims to take marketing back to its roots, thus focusing on a human-to-human connection.

 When it comes to audience tracking, it’s much easier to start by finding companies that fit your niche.
 There are plenty of tools that can help you in this step, making your life easier.
 Some suggestions I usually make include dealroom.co, crunchbase.com, builtwith.com, and ghostery.com.
 Experiment with these for a start and find out what’s the right tool for you.

 These tools will provide you with significant data and lists of companies, depending on your parameters — data such as industry, geographical region, establishment date, number of employees, and last fund round.

-From companies to individuals
+Step 7: From companies to individuals

-Assuming that you now you have the domains of the companies, it’s time to find the people working for them!
+Assuming that you now have the domains of the companies, it’s time to find the people working for them!
 Of course, having a list of the companies you need takes you one step closer to that.

 To make sure you are not wasting your time with tools that don’t function, make a test using your company or a company that you know.
 Chances are that if you are taking the right results for your company, the same will happen for the rest of the companies.